hot-glue-for-rails/hot-glue/README.md

 Hot Glue generates functionality that's quick and dirty.
 It let's you be crafty.
 As with a real glue gun, take care not to burn yourself while using it.

 * Build plug-and-play scaffolding mixing HAML and turbo_stream responses
+* Everything edits-in-place (unless you use --big-edit, then it won't)
-* Automatically Reads Your Models (make them before building your scaffolding!)
+* Automatically reads your ActiveRecord models and relationships (make them before building your scaffolding!)
-* CRUD, lists with pagination, (coming soon: sorting & searching)
+* Create-read-update-delete (CRUD) with pagination (one day: sorting & searching)
-* Wonderful for prototyping.
+* Excellent tool for prototyping and hackathons, but a knowledge of Rails is needed.
 * Nest your routes model-by-model for built-in poor man's authentication.
+(Customers have_many :invoices; Invoices have_many :line_items; etc)
 * Plays nicely with Devise, but you can implement your own current_user object instead.
-* Requires & uses Kaminari for pagination.
+* Kaminari for pagination.
-* Create specs automatically along with the controllers (* rspec only for now).
+* Create specs automatically along with the controllers.
 * Throw the scaffolding away when your app is ready to graduate to its next phase (or don't if you like it).

 ## QUICK START (COMING SOON)